 This is a question I have struggle with frequently.
 Does EVERY project require or deserve perfection?

 Most recently, my struggle focused on the party favor bags for my grandson’s 8th birthday.
 The party had a sports theme, with a football pinata and soccer field cake.
-My contribution to the festivities was 12 teepee bags, 3 each from football, baseball, basketball and soccer novelty fabrics.
+My contribution to the festivities was 12 teepee bags (click here for the post with the free pattern) 3 each from football, baseball, basketball and soccer novelty fabrics.
 After enjoying the bounce house and the girls swapping clothes and changing again and again with the garments in the dress up box, the bags were stuffed by the children with the spilled contents of the smashed pinata.

 Like most of you readers, I am very, very busy.
 But I am also very, very fussy about my sewing.
 Often I ask myself, is it better to sew more with a few imperfections or better to sew less and get my projects as close to perfect as possible?
 In fact, I rarely achieve results even close to perfect.

 I wrestled with this question when making the quick and easy bags , which take 10 minutes each without finishing touches.
 Two of these touches include topstitching the zipper, finishing the seams and trimming stray whiskers from the seams.
 Ultimately, taking time to cut out and make each bag unique (who wants mass produced?) with different colored zippers and handle loops, winding different colored bobbins and changing threads, I spent about 20 minutes each.
 But was it worth it?